 Cystitis can be confused with other urinary tract infections, therefore, appropriate diagnosis is required.
 There are two ways to confirm the presence of cystitis.
 A doctor may request urine analysis test through urine sample to view the severity of inflammation by confirming presence of pus, blood or bacteria in the urine.
 Your doctor might also request urine bacterial culture to confirm the origin of bacteria present.
 Another way to confirm inflammation is through cystoscopy.
 Your doctor might insert a thin tube with camera to explore the inner condition of your urinary tract.

-Antibiotics are the best line of action against cystitis.
+Antibiotics such as Trimethoprim and Nitrofurantoin are the best line of action against cystitis.
 The drug and dosage of antibiotics depends on individual health and severity of infection.
 If the infection occurs for the first time, then antibiotics can treat it in a day.
 Recurrent infections require longer periods of time.
 Regardless of when the infection clears, it is necessary to complete the full prescribed course of antibiotics.
 If you leave the course incomplete, the bacterial infection will return again.